iakhmetzyanov/5yearsofsuffer/README.md

 # This is the summary of my DevOps experience
-My AIM is to show some of my hard skills in DevOps into developers team of a particular project.
+My AIM is to show some of my hard skills in DevOps I've got when I was a member of a developers team of a particular project.
 ## The list of tasks
 [] Catalogue structure
 [] Basic installations with Ansible